-ELE 3502 Math for the Elementary Teacher 2 Hours
+ELE 3502 Math for the Elementary Teacher 2 ELE 3302 Wath for the Elementary Teacher Hours

 This course is a study of the materials, activities, and instructional strategies for teaching mathematics in the elementary school with emphasis on best practice based on current research, theory, and national math standards.
 Prerequisite: Admission to Teacher Education and 2.5 CGPA.